-About Craig Danner: I made my first violin in February of 1985 at the Gault School for the Professional Making and Appreciation of the Bowed String Instruments in Washington, D.C.
-I finished my second violin 35 years later in September of 2020.
 In the intervening years, I received a degree as a Physician Assistant, ran a hospital in the mountains of northern India, spent 12 years as a volunteer firefighter, fire chief and EMT, 13 years as the Hood River County Medical Examiner, 8 years running a solo low-cost medical clinic, 9 years providing medical care to local jail inmates, and wrote and published three literary novels, including the 2001 Pacific Northwest Book Award-winning, “Himalayan Dhaba.”

-I completed my 26th violin in May of 2022, and I have enough aged and beautiful tone wood for another 150 more.
+I completed my 69th violin in August of 2025, and I have enough aged and beautiful tone wood for another 150 more.

 I love everything about violin making.
 From start to finish, building a violin is complex, challenging, and extremely satisfying.
 If skillfully made and carefully chosen, a violin can become a lifetime partner to the violinist and then be passed on to generations to come.